 Queensland firefighters faced 40 blazes yesterday as lightning strikes and soaring temperature created severe conditions.

 Fire danger ratings in most parts of Victoria state have declined to moderate, according to the Country Fire Authority.

 In Tasmania, where more than 3,000 people were forced from their homes last week, strong winds fanned a blaze at Fawcett and residents were urged to stay vigilant, according to the island state’s fire service.

 Australia’s hot, dry climate makes bushfires a major risk in the southern hemisphere’s summer.
 The continent registered a national average of 40.33 degrees Celsius on Jan.
 7, the hottest day in more than 100 years of records.

 The worst fires in the nation’s history, the so-called Black Saturday blazes, killed 173 people as they swept through rural areas of Victoria state in February 2009.

 In Western Australia, forecasters are watching Severe Tropical Cyclone Narelle as it tracks off the coast of the resource-rich state.
 The storm last week triggered the evacuation of off-shore natural-gas workers for Apache Corp.
-(APA) and Chevron Corp.
-(CVX) and saw Rio Tinto Group suspend iron-ore loading onto ships because of port closures.
+(APA:US) and Chevron Corp.
+(CVX:US) and saw Rio Tinto Group suspend iron-ore loading onto ships because of port closures.
 Ports have since reopened.